 Management has the ultimate responsibility for the appropriateness of the accounting policies used by the Corporation.
 During the year ended June 30, 2008, the Corporation realized that they had been applying the wrong financial reporting model.
 As such, the Corporation changed its reporting model from following the Financial Accounting Standards Board to the Government Accounting Standards Board model.
-In addition. as discussed in Note 2 to the financial statements, during the year ended June 30, 2008, the Corporation adopted Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Post Employment Benefits Other Than Pensions.
-The Corporation did not adopt any additional significant new accounting policies nor have there been any changes in existing significant accounting policies during the current period.
+Corporation did not adopt any additional significant new accounting policies nor have there changes in existing significant accounting policies during the current period.